underscoreio/essential-scala/src/pages/implicits/instances.md

 Here we define two orderings: `minOrdering`, which sorts from lowest to highest, and `maxOrdering`, which sorts from highest to lowest.
 When we call `sorted` we pass the `Ordering` we want to use.
 These implementations of a type class are called **type class instances**.

-**This is the basic usage pattern for type classes.** Everything else we will see just provides extra convenience.
+The type class pattern separates the implementation of functionality (the type class instance, an `Ordering[A]` in our example) from the type the functionality is provided for (the `A` in an `Ordering[A]`). *This is the basic pattern for type classes.* Everything else we will see just provides extra convenience.

 ## Implicit Values

 It can be inconvenient to continually pass the type class instance to a method when we want to repeatedly use the same instance.
-Scala provides a convenience, called **implicit values**, that allows us to get the compiler to pass a type class instance to a method for us.
+Scala provides a convenience, called an **implicit value**, that allows us to get the compiler to pass the type class instance for us.
 Here's an example of use:

 ~~~ scala
 scala> implicit val ordering = Ordering.fromLessThan[Int](_ < _)